 This privacy notice sets out how Paywizard Group Limited (“Paywizard”) uses and protects any information that you may provide to us when you use our website, products and services.

-We respect your rights and privacy and are committed to ensuring that any information gathered on our website is confidential and only used in the ways which you have consented to.
+We respect your rights and privacy; we are committed to ensuring that any information gathered on our website is confidential and only used in the ways which you have consented to.

 Should we ask you to provide certain information, by which you can be identified when using our website, products and services, then you can be assured that it will only be used in accordance with this privacy notice and in line with the EU General Data Protection Regulations (“GDPR”).